smcclatchy/inference-for-high-dimensional-data/_episodes/02-intro-to-highthroughput-data.md

 So a high-throughput experiment is usually defined by three tables: one with the high-throughput measurements and two tables with information about the columns and rows of this first table respectively.

-Because a dataset is typically defined by a set of experimental units and a product defines a fixed set of features, the high-throughput measurements can be stored in an $n \times m$ matrix, with $n$ the number of units and $m$ the number of features.
-In R, the convention has been to store the transpose of these matrices.
+Because a dataset is typically defined by a set of experimental units and a product defines a fixed set of features, the high-throughput measurements can be stored in an <i>n x m</i> matrix, with <i>n</i> the number of units and <i>m</i> the number of features.
+In R, the convention has been to store the transpose of these matrices, in which all the rows become columns and the columns become the rows.

 Here is an example from a gene expression dataset: